Vinit-joshi2/Breast-Cancer/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Set up your Kaggle API, download the data  and follow the steps to loa
+3. Set up your Kaggle API, download the data  and follow the steps to load

     - Run this command on any code editor

    ```
      !pip install opendatasets
    ```

     - Once you install library then run below command  for loading data into your editor for that you need to pass your kaggle credentials